WebAssembly/design/AstSemantics.md

 the implicit leading digit of the significand) of the NaN are computed as
 follows:

- - If the operation has exactly one NaN operand, the result NaN has the same bits as that operand, except that the most significant bit of the fraction field is 1.
+ - If the operation has any NaN input values, implementations may select any of them to be the result value, but with the most significant bit of the fraction field overwritten to be 1.

- - If the operation has multiple NaN input values, the result value is computed as if one of the operands, selected nondeterministically, is the only NaN operand (as described in the previous rule).
- - If the operation has no NaN input values, the result value has a nondeterministic sign bit, a fraction field with 1 in the most significant bit and 0 in the remaining bits.
+ - If the implementation does not choose to use an input NaN as a result value, or if there are no input NaNs, the result value has a nondeterministic sign bit, a fraction field with 1 in the most significant bit and 0 in the remaining bits.

 32-bit floating point operations are as follows: